-Colchester Borough Council has to collect and use information about the people with whom it works; members of the public; current, past and prospective employees; customers; suppliers and others in order to carry out its duties.
+Colchester City Council needs to collect and use information about the people with whom it works; members of the public; current, past and prospective employees; customers; suppliers and others in order to carry out its duties.

 The Council will ensure that data subjects have appropriate access, upon written request, to personal information relating to them and will ensure the data subjects’ rights to rectification, erasure, restriction, portability and object are adhered to.